 2) DISCOVERY PLAN

 The discovery plan is a set of court documents that details how the “discovery” of the trial will take place.
-The discovery plan includes the names of witnesses to be brought forth for examination and the timelines that each Party requires for conducing oral and documentary discovery.
+The discovery plan includes the names of witnesses to be brought forth for examination and the timelines that each Party requires for conducting oral and documentary discovery.
 The respective lawyers of each Party typically work with one another to create a discovery plan.

 3) AFFIDAVIT OF DOCUMENTS

 An affidavit of documents is a set of all relevant documents that each Party will rely on to prove their case.
-Affidavit of documents can include statements, receipts, photographs, reports, and any other material information pertinent to the case.
+Affidavits of documents can include statements, receipts, photographs, reports, and any other material information pertinent to the case.